red-peel/red-peel.github.io/README.md

 ## Welcome!
-This is my GitHub Tutorial
+This is a tutorial for GitHub Pages

 1. Create a GitHub account for free [here](https://github.com/join)
 ---